sladorsoft/build-ia16/elf16-writeup.md

         /* Magic number. */
         SHORT (0x5a4d)
         …
-        /* MZ relocations — the linker is expected to compute these. */ *(.msdos_mz_reloc .msdos_mz_reloc.*)
+        /* MZ relocations — the linker is expected to compute these somehow. */ *(.msdos_mz_reloc .msdos_mz_reloc.*)
         . = ALIGN (16);
         …